 A very strong trend among serious videographers is to shoot in LOG format.
 LOG formats are specific to the camera and sensor, and some cameras, such as Sony can offer multiple LOG options.
 The beauty of shooting in LOG is massive dynamic range is available to whomever does the colour correction work in post-processing.
 A good colourist can make or break your video.
 Fortunately, there are post-processing editors such as DaVinci Resolve that bring Hollywood level colour tools to the home or small studio computer.
 The single user version of DaVinci Resolve is free.
 If you are editing and have not tried Resolve, you are missing out on one of the most highly rated and professionally used colour tools out there.

 The thing to remember is that when you shoot in LOG, everything looks very flat and without contrast.
 Thus, you want your field HDMI monitor to be able to locally support LUTs.
-A LUT, or Look Up Table, provides a quick colour correction to the log footage to give an idea of what a finished project might look like.
+A LUT, or Look Up Table, provides a quick colour correction to the log footage to give an idea of what a finished project might look like – you can find the best LUTs for Premiere Pro here if you’re interested.
 Different LUTs provide different looks.
 If you’ve ever watched TV or a movie, you have seen LUTs and may even have known that you were seeing one.
 A field HDMI monitor should support LUTs, probably have some common ones built in, and also allow for the loading of custom LUTs to the display.

 Sounds Complicated-What Do I Buy?